takuti/takuti.me/_content/en/note/sustainable-diets.md

 #### :+1: 1.
 I spent less on eating

-Most importantly, recording food consumption enabled me to cook and eat at home more frequently because it’s simply impossible to get accurate nutritional facts otherwise, except chain brands who publish the information online.
-As long as you have a decent understanding of how to cook/eat well, it’s certainly healthier both for your body and wallet.
+Most importantly, recording food consumption enabled me to cook and eat at home more frequently because it's simply impossible to get accurate nutritional facts otherwise, except chain brands who publish the information online.
+As long as you have a decent understanding of how to cook/eat well, it's certainly healthier both for your body and wallet.
 According to a budgeting app, I spent 35% less on the Food & Dining category in September compared to August.

 #### :+1: 2.
 I built a good intuition about nutritional facts